-In other words, they don’t attempt to be a Jack-of-all-Trades by taking on the responsibility of every day-to-day task that needs to be performed in the business.
-Indeed, they value their time as the precious commodity it really is and would rather focus more of that time by playing to their core strengths – selling and growing their businesses.
+In other words, they don’t attempt to be a Jack-of-all-Trades by taking on the responsibility of every day-to-day tasks.
+Indeed, they value their time as a precious commodity and would rather focus on it by playing to their core strengths – selling and growing their businesses.

-So rather than spend their days managing payroll, raising and chasing invoices, ensuring they remain compliant, juggling cash flow and all manner of other essential yet time-consuming activities, they instead delegate responsibility to specialist recruitment finance and back-office providers such as Simplicity.
+So rather than spend their days managing payroll, raising and chasing invoices, ensuring they remain compliant, juggling cash flow and all other essential yet time-consuming activities, they delegate responsibility to specialist recruitment finance and back-office providers such as Simplicity.

-But doing so isn’t just a matter of saving time and spending more of it on chasing new business, it is also about protecting the business you already have and ensuring you have the capacity to manage larger contracts as they come in.
+But doing so isn’t just a matter of saving time and spending more chasing new business.
+It is also about protecting your business and ensuring you can manage larger contracts as they come in.

 Perhaps the greatest concern that all recruitment business owners face is knowing they have the cash flow to hand to pay their workers (and their own staff) on time, every time.
-Missing payments is not an option and as your business grows the risk of this happening can increase.
+Unfortunately, missing payments is not an option, and as your business grows, the risk of this happening can increase.

-For instance, suppose you win a contract to supply 1, 10, 20, or as many as 200 or more temporary workers to start next week, you would be right to get excited by what this means in terms of your growth plans.
-However, if there is no guarantee of the funds being available each week to ensure everyone gets paid the implications this could have on your business are not worth thinking about.
+For instance, suppose you win a contract to supply 1, 10, 20, or as many as 200 or more temporary workers starting next week.
+You would be right to get excited by what this means regarding your growth plans.
+However, if there is no guarantee of the funds being available each week to ensure everyone gets paid, the implications this could have on your business are not worth considering.

-Our experience has shown that the average time a client takes to pay their invoice is 60 to 70 days.
+Our experience has shown that a client’s average time to pay their invoice is 60 to 70 days.
 So if you need to supply staff tomorrow or next week, do you have enough in reserve to cover your costs?
-What impact would a delay in funds clearing your account have on the speed by which your agency is able to grow?
+What impact would a delay in funds clearing your account have on the speed by which your agency can grow?

 That’s where Simplicity’s recruitment finance solution comes into play.
-Rather than having to wait 60 or more days to receive payment from your clients, we provide you with access to your margin every Friday.
+Rather than waiting 60 or more days to receive payment from your clients, we provide you with access to your margin every Friday.

-At a time when recruiters have never had it so good and the prospects for the industry are so bright, collaboration between agencies and key partners like Simplicity is the obvious solution for those businesses with their sights firmly fixed on growth.
+At a time when recruiters have never had it so good, and the prospects for the industry are so bright, the collaboration between an agency and a key growth partner like Simplicity is the obvious solution for those businesses with their sights firmly fixed on growth.

-Growth will still happen even without these partnerships, but the speed at which it takes place will be slower and largely out of your control.
-Wouldn’t you prefer to grow at the pace that’s right for you?
+Growth will still happen even without these partnerships, but the speed at which it takes place will be slower and primarily out of your control.
+Wouldn’t you prefer to grow at the right pace for you?